 Summerour has also been recognized through the years in Debate, Chess, Jazz Bands, Peer Leadership, and Art.
-Principal Dorothy Parker-Jarrett was selected as the Gwinnett County Counseling Advocate of the Year.
+The school has been led by Principal Dorothy Parker-Jarrett since 2009, she was selected as the Gwinnett County Counseling Advocate of the Year.
 She became the 2012 Regional, State, then National Counseling Advocate of the Year.
 In 2014, Summerour was recognized as an ASCA RAMP school, a national counseling award, and is one of only 22 schools in Gwinnett to receive this honor.
 In 2013-14, and again in 2014-15, Summerour student artists won trips to Istanbul, Turkey through the Atlantic Institute Art & Essay contest.
+Also in 2015, Summerour was named a Breakout School by the Georgia Association of Secondary School Principals.
+Summerour received a 2016 High Flying Schools Award at the 27th Annual Youth-At-Risk Conference.
 Summerour is an exciting place to be.

 The Summerour's story begins with three siblings from Sommerau village in central Germany in 1748: Heinrich, Johannes, and Susannah.
 Upon arriving in the new land, their names were changed to Henry, John, and Susan Summerour.
 Henry's descendants would trek through Pennsylvania, North Carolina, Georgia, and Texas.